typewriter1/Webgl_Renderer/README.md

 # WebGL-pbr
 A simple, easy to use WebGL library, supporting .obj model loading.

+__Note__: At the moment, only one model is supported, textures are not supported, and you have to write you own GLSL shaders.
+In the future, I plan to support multiple models, textures, with PBR materials.

 # Dependencies
 This requires [gl-matrix](https://github.com/toji/gl-matrix) and [webgl-obj-loader](https://github.com/frenchtoast747/webgl-obj-loader).